Mental health in Ireland: Aware

 Aware is a voluntary organisation which aims to assist people affected by depression.
 It was founded in 1985 by a group of patients, relatives and health professionals.

 Console

 Console was a charity that offered suicide bereavement services including a 24/7 Suicide Helpline, Suicide Bereavement Liaison Service and a Suicide Bereavement Counselling Service.
 Its founder, Paul Kelly, received a People of the Year Awards, award in 2014.
 Reports emerged in 2016 that the charity was mismanaged and the charity closed.
 Campaigner David Hall was appointed interim CEO during the winding-down process.
 A national Charities Regulator was appointed in the same year.

+Paul Kelly took his own life due to impending criminal charges.
+His wife Patricia Kelly pleaded guilty to "failing to keep the books of account as a director of the company" for which she was fined €1,500.

 Cycle Against Suicide

 Cycle Against Suicide is an organisation that seeks to raise awareness and bring support to those dealing with mental health issues.
 A compilation album Simple Things was released in 2013 for the charity.

 Men's sheds

 The Irish Association of Men's Sheds is a non-profit organization which promotes good mental health through creating sheds for men to meet and create projects in.
 Projects, as varied as woodwork, electronics and jam-making, are chosen by the participants.
 The organisation was awarded a People of the Year Award.
 More than 10,000 men use over 300 sheds.